Azure/ARM-private-deployment/README.md

 ![GitHub pipeline source](/images/github_pipeline_source.png)

 3. If you have not authorized Azure DevOps to access GitHub you can do that now by authorizing Azure Pipelines as shown below.
-This will not be required if you have already authorized Azure Devops to access GitHub.
+This will not be required if you have already authorized Azure DevOps to access GitHub.

 ![Azure Pipeline Auth banner](/images/OAuth.png)
 ![Auth button](/images/Auth.png)